 If you’re a veteran transitioning back into civilian life and want to start a business, you know how much it takes to cover the startup costs.
-Many turn to loans, but there are a few grants for veteran-owned startups that can get you the funding you need without taking on debt.
+Many turn to loans, but there are a few veteran-owned business grants that can get your startup the funding it needs without taking on debt.

-The vision of the nonprofit group Warrior Rising is to give veterans small business help through education, mentorship and financing.
+The vision of the nonprofit group Warrior Rising is to help veterans establish a small business through education, mentorship and financing.
 They provide grants for veterans who want to start a business.

-Warrior Rising’s business creation process has 6 phases, taking you from an entrepreneur with a great idea to an educated small business owner with a fully funded startup.
+Warrior Rising’s business creation process has several phases, taking you from an entrepreneur with a great idea to an educated small business owner with a fully funded startup.

 What to Expect